Last update: 16/01/2024

 Many alumnae agree that networking may be the scholarships’ primary advantage and that it certainly sets them apart from other leadership courses, as they attract women with similar backgrounds who are excelling in their career.
 Sharing that life moment intensifies their connection, from which friendships, guidance and mutual support emerge with each graduating class.
 Participants mentor, help, refer and promote each other, which — to them — proves invaluable.

-All you need to know to apply for the scholarships is here.
+All you need to know to apply for the scholarships and courses is here.

 of senior management roles for 2025